 Please argue with your customers

 I have observed a lot of sales professionals over the years.
-There are three kinds: Those who wash out Those who just survive Those who truly thrive.
-If you want to know if you are dealing with a thriving sales professional, look to the long-term outcome.
+There are three kinds: If you want to know if you are dealing with a thriving sales professional, look to the long-term outcome.
 Some salespeople are charming, some are not.
-Hot spells and cold spells come and …
+Hot spells and cold spells come and go.
+Many have long careers.
+But over time, the thriving sales professional …

 Vinyl vindication